cmdaoust/Experimental-SOPs/EEG/EEG_SOP.md

 #### Fit the EEG Cap
 - Ask the participant to look up toward the ceiling and place the cap on their head.
 - Hold the ear flaps and pull cap down, wiggling slightly side to side.
-- Make sure you pull the cap down to really get it tight.
+- Make sure you pull the cap down to get it sitting firmly against the head.
-- Ask the participant to do up the chin strap while you hold the mastoids still.
+- Ask the participant to do up the chin strap. while you hold the mastoids still.
-- Then get the participant to pull their ears through.
+- Ask the participant to poke their ears through the cap ear holes (if using mastoid electrodes, it is good to hold these still so they don't get dislodged).

 #### Center and Align the Cap
 - Make sure the cap is properly centered.